Smugglers' Notch Resort

 Smugglers' Notch Resort is a ski resort area in the town of Cambridge, Vermont, United States, located near the village of Jeffersonville.
 Its vertical drop of 2610 ft is the fourth largest in New England and the third largest in Vermont.
-Its namesake is a narrow notch (mountain pass) running adjacent to Sterling Mountain, which smugglers used many years ago.
+Its namesake is a narrow notch (mountain pass) running adjacent to Sterling Mountain, which smugglers used in the early 19th century.
 Smugglers' Notch, nicknamed Smuggs, consists of three mountains: Morse, Madonna, and Sterling.
 The resort attracts skiers in the winter and summer vacationers during the warmer months.

 History

 Smugglers' Notch was founded in 1956 by a group of Vermont skiers.
 The first lifts were two Pomas (or platter lifts) on Sterling Mountain.

 In the early 1960s, Tom Watson Jr., Chairman of IBM, became involved with the mountain.
-The site of the village today was an open field and logging station.
+The site of the village today was an open field and a logging station.
 Watson envisioned a village patterned after those found in Europe.
 Soon, he developed the nearby Morse and Madonna mountains.
 It is said that Watson placed the bottom of the Madonna I chairlift several feet below the lodge to obtain the honor of owning the world's longest bottom-drive chairlift at the time.